stanfordcr2c/cr2c-monitoring/README.md

 * *table_names*: List of table names within each dataset from which we want to query data
 * *varnames*: (Optional)List of variables within each table for which we want data.
 Default is None
 * *local*: (Optional) Boolean indicating whether or not a local database is being queried, or the google BigQuery database.
 Default is False
-* *local_dir*: (Optional, Required if local = True) String giving the director of the local database.
+* *local_dir*: (Optional, Required if local = True) String giving the directory of the local database.
 Default is None
 * *start_dt_str*: (Optional) date string to filter the result by date, sets the minimum date of the resulting data.
 Format MUST BE 'mm-dd-yy' so 1-1-18 for January 1st, 2018
 * *end_dt_str*: (Optional) Same as *start_dt_str* but sets the maximum date of the resulting data
 * *output_csv*: (Optional) Logical, if True, will output a csv file for each of the *ltypes* specified above